Stefano Bernardi headshot

 Manuals Translation: Best Practices

-Now you know how to improve your manual translation workflow with translation software.
+Now you know how to improve your user manual translation workflow with translation software.
 How else can you enrich the translation process to get quality manuals in other languages?
 We suggest you consider these three useful manual translation practices.

 Best Practices for translating manuals